hadisheydari/exambuilder/README.md

-# پروژه امتحان‌ساز (در حال توسعه)
+# Laravel Project (In Development)

-🚧 **پروژه در حال توسعه است** 🚧
+🚧 **Project Under Development** 🚧
-این پروژه هنوز کامل نشده و آماده استفاده در محیط تولید (Production) نیست. لطفاً از دانلود و استفاده از آن خودداری کنید.

-## ابزارهای استفاده شده
+This project is currently under development and is not ready for production use.
+Please do not download or use it at this time.

+## Technologies Used
 - Laravel
 - Tailwind CSS
 - npm

-## دستورالعمل نصب (فعلاً آماده نیست)
-به زودی اضافه خواهد شد...
+## Installation Instructions (Not Ready Yet)